cattmampbell/oop-drills/readme.md

     * So to keep it simple lets have this vehicle class construct an object that only has the properties manufacturer and number of wheels.

 2. Include a method called `aboutVehicle`, have it log a string to the console which states the following:
-    * What type of vehicle it is
+    * What type of vehicle it is.
-    * Who made it
+    * Who made it.
-    * How many wheels it has
+    * How many wheels it has.

 3. Trucks are vehicles, they have wheels.
     * So let’s create a vehicle class that inherits the property of wheels from vehicle, but trucks have doors (unlike motorcycles) and they have a truck bed.